miguelammatos/Kollaps/README.md

 - `KollapsDeploymentGenerator` that translate Kollaps topology descriptions into Docker Swarm Compose files or Kubernetes Manifest files on your local machine.
 - `ThunderstormTranslator` command, which lets you declare an experiment in a language with higher-level concepts which are then translated into XML topology descriptions.
 Note that the examples below assume both tools are in your PATH, which might require restarting your shell.

+The rest of the procedure to test applications is depicted [here](experiments/README.md).